Tornado outbreak and derecho of May 30–31, 1998: Spencer, South Dakota

-This violent tornado became the most destructive and second deadliest tornado in the history of the state.
+This violent tornado became the most destructive and deadliest tornado in South Dakota state history.
 It was also the fifth deadliest tornado of the year.
-It began as a large, dust-cloaked tornado northwest of Farmer, South Dakota in Hanson County, concurrent with the demise of the second "Fulton" tornado.
+It began as a large, dust-cloaked tornado northwest of Farmer in Hanson County, concurrent with the demise of the earlier "Fulton" F2 tornado produced by the supercell thunderstorm.
 Continuing toward the east-southeast, it struck several farmsteads before crossing the Hanson/McCook County line a half mile west-northwest of Spencer.
-At this time, the tornado was being observed by the University of Oklahoma's Doppler on Wheels crew, whose mobile Doppler weather radar data showed up to 220 mph winds in the tornado only a few decameters above the ground though the maximum damage intensity observed in the town of Spencer was of F4 magnitude.
+At this time, the tornado was being observed by the University of Oklahoma Doppler on Wheels crew, whose mobile Doppler weather radar data showed up to 220 mph winds in the tornado only a few decameters above the ground, while another source showed winds of 264 mph within the lowest 50 m above radar level, which suggest winds of both F5 and EF5 intensity though the maximum damage intensity observed in the town of Spencer was F4.

-This tornado carved a 3/8 mi wide path directly across the town of Spencer between 8:38 and 8:44 pm CDT, destroying or damaging all but a few houses on the Northeast side of town, and blowing over the water tower.
+This tornado carved a 1600 yd wide path before impacting the town of Spencer between 8:38 p.m.
+CDT (01:38 UTC) and 8:45 p.m.
+CDT (01:45 UTC), destroying or damaging all but a few houses on the northeastern side of town, and blowing over the water tower.
 Several homes in town were swept from their foundations by the tornado.
 The tornado killed six people, injured 150 (which is more than one-third of the town residents), and destroyed most of the town's 190 buildings.
 Many trees and power lines were downed, and vehicles were destroyed as well.
 5 of the 6 fatalities occurred in an apartment building that collapsed.
-Damage was estimated at $18 million.
+Damage was estimated at $18.5 million.
 The population of the town diminished soon after to less than half of what it was previous to the tornado, from 315 to 145 in April 1999.